nathankleyn/nxt-old/README.markdown

 ## In-progress tasks

 * Converting all of the old frameworkless tests to RSpec unit tests.
-* Try to use deviceless Bluetooth testing, will simulate responses.
+* Try to use deviceless Bluetooth testing, will simulate responses using mocks/stubs wherever possible.
+I'm aiming to have the entire framework testable without a NXT brick.
 * Package it up as a gem called "nxt" to replace the original "ruby-nxt" package.
 * Wrap all modules in a NXT namespace.
 * Move interfaces into a seperate module for each type, ie. SerialPort and USB.